WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 Structural Ambiguity in Similar Phases

-In many advanced materials, phases may differ only subtly in their lattice structure but significantly in their properties and function.
-In such cases, electron diffraction alone may not resolve these differences, leading to high sensitivity to the noise in acquired data and inaccurate phase analysis.
+In such cases, electron diffraction alone may not resolve these differences, leading to high sensitivity to noise in acquired data and ultimately, in an inaccurate phase analysis.

-This presents a challenge for researchers working on alloys, thin films, or ceramics where multiple phases coexist with near-identical crystallographic structures.
-An incorrect phase map may affect downstream analysis, including process control or functional predictions.
+This presents a challenge for scientists and engineers investigating alloys, thin films, or ceramics where multiple phases coexist with near-identical crystallographic structures.
+An incorrect phase map may affect downstream functional predictions, process development, and quality assurance.

 02